RoadrunnerWMC/Cobra/readme.md

                 // - 'X' = NSMBUDX
                 // From this, you can infer endianness, and whether the
                 // scriptsTableEntry struct (above) includes priorities or not.
-                // If you load a .wms into the wrong game, the loader can
+                // If you load a .wmsc into the wrong game, the loader can
-                // panic instead of trying to read it. char gameVariant[3];  // Game variant identifier, so that loading a .wms
+                // panic instead of trying to read it. char gameVariant[3];  // Game variant identifier, so that loading a .wmsc
                           // file into the wrong version of a game can be
                           // detected.
 The list of game variants is defined
                           // elsewhere.
-                          // If you load a .wms into the wrong game variant,
+                          // If you load a .wmsc into the wrong game variant,
                           // the loader can panic instead of trying to read it. uint32_t fileSize;  // total file size, including all header stuff uint32_t numScripts;